sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/DevOps_hol_Gettingstarted.md

 ### Overall Estimated Duration: 8 Hours

-## Overview
+## Introduction - Overview of GitHub and Collaborative Development

 In this hands-on lab, you will learn how to implement end-to-end DevOps practices using Azure DevOps and GitHub.
-You will start by deploying an Azure web app using GitHub Actions and DevOps Starter, followed by configuring self-hosted agents and YAML pipelines to enable CI/CD automation.
+You will start by deploying an Azure web app using GitHub Actions and Azure DevOps, followed by configuring self-hosted agents and YAML pipelines to enable CI/CD automation.
 You will then define continuous integration workflows with branch policies, control release flows with deployment gates based on app health and monitoring, and ensure pipeline security by integrating the Mend Bolt extension to detect open-source vulnerabilities.
 By the end of the lab, you’ll have a comprehensive understanding of modern DevOps automation, security, and compliance practices.

 ## Objectives

 By the end of this lab, you will be able to:

-- **Implementing GitHub Actions for CI/CD**: In this hands-on lab, participants will learn how to implement a GitHub Action workflow to deploy an Azure web app using DevOps Starter.
+- **Implementing GitHub Actions for CI/CD**: In this hands-on lab, participants will learn how to implement a GitHub Action workflow to deploy an Azure web app using DevOps.
 They will configure GitHub Actions for continuous integration and deployment, connect to Azure services, and automate the deployment process for a streamlined DevOps pipeline.

 - **Configuring Agent Pools and Understanding Pipeline Styles**: In this hands-on lab, participants will learn how to configure self-hosted agents and implement CI/CD using YAML pipelines in Azure DevOps, enabling full pipeline automation and control within their code repositories.